-When I was 14 years old, I suffered a traumatic incident where I was physically assaulted, assaulted with a knife, and asphyxiated.
+When I was 14 years old, I suffered a traumatic incident where I was physically assaulted with a knife.
 After three surgeries, thirty-or-so days at Sunnybrook Hospital, and three months of rehabilitation, I was given a pat on the back for a speedy recovery.
 Although I regained most of my physical abilities fairly quickly and the evidence of my surgeries began to fade, I knew that “recovery” was still quite far away for me.
 As a result of the trauma, I live with Post-Traumatic Stress Disorder (PTSD).

 I decided to create this blog because I am proud of me.